MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

         ...
     }
 ```

+If your app is using the new declarative Plugin DSL syntax, please refer to the Flutter documentation [here](https://docs.flutter.dev/release/breaking-changes/flutter-gradle-plugin-apply) where they document where the AGP version can be specified

 There have been reports that enabling desugaring may result in a Flutter apps crashing on Android 12L and above.
 This would be an issue with Flutter itself, not the plugin.
 One possible fix is adding the [WindowManager library](https://developer.android.com/jetpack/androidx/releases/window) as a dependency: